P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 ---
-title: 'P2P Hack Club Meeting 4: Create a simple game using JavaScript!'
+title: "P2P Hack Club Meeting 4: Create a simple game using JavaScript!"
 description: Learn how to create a simple game using JavaScript!
-author: 'P2P hack club team, modified from an article by MDN'
+author: "P2P hack club team, modified from an article by MDN"
 slug: simple-javascript-game
 ---

 ## Part I: Setup

 Again, we're using [Pumatech](https://www.pumatech.org) today!
 To get started, go to <https://www.pumatech.org>.
 When you're there create a new HTML document and save it as `brickbreaker.html`.
 Today's game we'll be creating is a Break Breaker ball game!